How Can We Synthesize High-Quality Pretraining Data? A Systematic Study of Prompt Design, Generator Model, and Source Data: Results

-Table \ref{tab:model-family} compares the results of six architectural families described in \S\ref{subsec:generator} averaged across the four pedagogical prompts (\S\ref{subsec:rephrasing}).
+\paragraph{Architectural Families.} Table \ref{tab:model-family} compares the results of six architectural families described in \S\ref{subsec:generator} averaged across the four pedagogical prompts (\S\ref{subsec:rephrasing}).
 The SmolLM2 1.7B model surpasses all other architectural families by margins ranging from 1.01 to 2.06.
 This performance advantage is primarily attributed to superior reading comprehension metrics.
 Specifically, the performance of SmolLM2 exceeds the average of the other families by at least 5.12 points on SQuAD v2 (Table \ref{tab:model-family_appendix}).
 This superior performance likely stems from the specific composition of the instruction-tuning data of SmolLM2, which includes explicit rewrite tasks (i.e., Smol-Rewrite)~\citep{smollm2}.
-Consequently, the model possesses a preexisting proficiency for structural transformation prior to the application of the experimental prompts.
+Consequently, the model possesses a preexisting proficiency for structural transformation prior to the application of the experimental prompts.\footnote{While model sizes in Table \ref{tab:model-family} vary, our analysis includes exact-scale matches (Falcon 3 and Qwen 3 are also 1.7B).
+The outperformance of SmolLM2 over exact-scale counterparts suggests that post-training data alignment, rather than raw parameter volume alone, can influence generation utility.}\looseness=-1